-The 20-year service agreement with Amtrak, scheduled to expire on December 15, 2021, was extended for 6 months.
-A new 10-year service agreement was executed on June 15, 2022.
+The Authority has a 10-year agreement with Amtrak that was executed in June 15, 2022.
 The contract costs continue to be assessed in accordance with a national methodology applied to all state-sponsored Amtrak routes less than 750-miles and the Authority will continue to fund the operating deficit of the rail service.
-The total paid to Amtrak for train operations July 1, 2021-June 30, 2022 was \$14,700,860.
+The total paid to Amtrak for train operations July 1, 2022-June 30, 2023 was \$22,124,588.

-Railroad Maintenance Agreements (Railroad refers to Boston and Maine Corporation, Portland Terminal Company, Springfield Terminal Railway Company and Pan Am Railways)
+Railroad Maintenance Agreements (Railroad refers to Boston and Maine Corporation, Portland Terminal Company, Springfield Terminal Railway Company and CSX)